sannnekk/publisher2/readme.md

 # SW Publisher

 PHP command line tool to sync product data in csv with data in Shopware 6.
+Works only from server!
+It means, the root folder should be available through the URL.

 ### Requires: